 - Camera use would divide the TPS student community into “haves” and “have-nots” where the students with fast connections and good cameras would be able to dominate classes and meetings.
 We value a student community where everyone can participate fully and equally.

 - Camera use considerably increases bandwidth, processor and memory requirements.
 Our classrooms are designed to reach remote and closed locations on low-end devices with an interactive experience where other conferencing applications currently cannot reach.

-For students who have the means and the permission, there are many other options for social networking, including use of cameras.
-Because they provide little academic gain and add considerable risk and expense, TPS currently has no plans to include cameras into our classrooms.
+Because they provide little academic gain and add considerable risk and expense for families, TPS currently has no plans to include cameras into our classrooms.